 Successful people are great time managers.
 Remember, everyone has the same 24 hours to work with each day.
-Great scientists like Albert Einstein or Isaac Newton, leaders and innovators like Benjamin Franklin, all of them had the same two dozen hours everyday.
+Great scientists like Albert Einstein or Isaac Newton, leaders and innovators like Benjamin Franklin, all of them had the same two dozen hours every day.
 Just like us.
 They simply got more things done!

 It’s important to start young to prioritize time and tasks.
 Children as young as three can learn to follow a loosely based schedule.
 The process need not be overly disciplinarian or imposing to start with.
 Setting an example as a parent will set the ball rolling more often than not!

 Taking on too much too soon might not work and the child could be disheartened by the whole exercise.
 It’s also advisable to let the child pick their own task from a choice of 5-6 tasks and times.
-That way, they will take ownership and be self motivated.
+That way, they will take ownership and be self-motivated.

-Share your experiences about the tasks that you completed successfully and the challenges you faced and the sacrifices you made.
+Share your experiences about the tasks that you completed successfully the challenges you faced and the sacrifices you made.
 Like, “Despite the fact that there was a game on TV, I chose to complete my report instead.”

 A fun exercise is to make a colorful or visually appealing calendar schedule.
-The put it in a place where you can see it often.
+They put it in a place where you can see it often.
 It’ll catch the child’s attention often.

-Teach your children the idea of long and short term goals.
+Teach your children the idea of long and short-term goals.
 Stuff that needs to be done ‘now’, or ‘in an hour’ or ‘within a week’ and so on.
 This helps them to prioritize and get things done.